thoriqadillah/moodle-qtype_essaysimilarity/README.md

 ## Uninstall
 Delete the essaysimilarity folder inside your moodle
+## Note
+This plugin does not intent to replace teacher evaluation for grading student response.
+Instead, what this plugin intent is to help easen teacher's evaluation process.
+For example, if multiple responses has similarity 0.80, 0.88, 0.78, 0.30, and 0.25, maybe you should only manually re-evaluate the student's response with the score 0.30 and 0.25, and only quick skim the rest for final grading
 ## Add Your Language
 Pre-processing is pretty important to improve the accuracy of the similarity checker.
 For default, this plugin only support Indonesia and English.
-If your language is not detected in Question Language option and want to add your language, you need to do the following:
+If your language is not detected in Question Language option, you should choose `none` on the option.
+And if you want to add your language, you need to do the following:

 1. Add list of stopword of your language inside `essaysimilarity/nlp/preprocessing/stopword/lang`, and add a file named with [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language.
 For example, english is en, therefore the name is `en.php`.
 And inside the file, return an array of list of the stopword
 ```php